 In the 19th century the Henequen industry had a huge boost by the increase demand of the so precious and unique natural fibre which caused one one side the increase wealth of the owners of the haciendas where the production was made and on the other side the increase exploitation of the mayan peasants treated like slaves, underpaid and subjected to extreme poor living conditions and hard work.
 Usual practice, unfortunately… You can check out the full history of the haciendas here.

-I also recommend one of the most beautiful boutique hotel in Merida right half way of the boulevard, Rosas y xocholate.
+I also recommend one of the most beautiful boutique hotels in Merida right half way of the boulevard, Rosas y xocholate.
 That would be the perfect place for your luxury experience in the colonial Merida.
 If you don’t want to stay there, it would be worth a visit and a lunch or dinner venue.

-On Saturday night at the end of Paseo Montejo close to the city centre you will find a lot of stalls selling local art and food and playing music, from 8 pm. it’s a lovely traditional event.
+On Saturday night at the end of Paseo Montejo close to the city center, you will find a lot of stalls selling local art and food and playing music, from 8 pm. it’s a lovely traditional event.

 If you like to walk around the city where locals hang out, you should not miss the local markets, open every day from early morning.
-There are two, very close to the plaza, on calle 65 between 58 and 54.
+There are two, very close to the plaza, on Calle 65 between 58 and 54.
 It’s interesting to walk around and you can find the real local cuisine at a very cheap price.

-Oh did I say 5 things to see in Merida? obviously there are more, much more.
+Oh did I say 5 things to see in Merida? obviously, there are more, much more.
 It depends what you are looking for.
-Certainly the listed above are the highlights.
+Certainly, the listed above are the highlights.

 WHERE TO STAY IN MERIDA